Archive for the ‘Mobile Museum Feedback Forum’ Category

 BC First Nation Traditional Territory Maps will be provided again in 2018-19 while supplies last.

 The next 75 schools booked for this year will once again be receiving a copy of this fantastic resource on the Traditional Territories and Languages of the many British Columbia First Nations that make up our province today.

-Attention to all BC School Principals, Teachers, PACs, Community Event Coordinators, and Students,
+Thank You to all BC Schools, Principals, Teachers, PACs, Event Coordinators, and Students!